· Philipp Leser

 I challenge you to do it with your go-to algorithm.
 It is certainly possible.
 After all, these are borderline trivial anomalies.
 But it is a nice exercise anyway.

-In real life you probably have none of the information above.
-“Yeah but that’s not a data-science problem then!“.
-Exactly right1 That is basically one of the most important points of this article.
+In real life, you probably have none of the information above.
+“Yeah, but that’s not a data-science problem then!”.
+Exactly right, that is basically one of the most important points of this article.

 And even if you manage to detect these anomalies in a “timely manner” (whatever that means needs to be discussed), this would, IMHO, still not be enough to add value as an anomaly detection system.
 You have a good algorithm.
 That is a necessary condition for an functioning anomaly detection system.
 But not a sufficient one.